Baldur von Schirach: Trial and conviction

-Schirach was one of the major Nazis put on trial at Nuremberg by the International Military Tribunal.
+Schirach was one of the 22 major Nazis put on trial at Nuremberg by the International Military Tribunal, and at age 38 the youngest of the group.
 He was indicted for crimes against humanity for his role in the deportation of the Viennese Jews to certain death in German concentration camps located in German-occupied Poland.
 He was also indicted for crimes against peace for his role in building up the Hitler Youth.

 At the trial, Schirach was one of only a few defendants (along with Albert Speer and Hans Frank) to denounce Hitler.
 Schirach's strategy was very different from other defendants such as Göring, who didn't want any of the defendants to say anything against Hitler.
 Like Speer, Schirach rejected legal responsibility for the Holocaust.
 Schirach admitted to being a former anti-Semite, but attributed these views to his reading of the American Henry Ford's The International Jew: "I read it and became anti-Semitic."
 He was also influenced by Houston Stewart Chamberlain and Adolf Bartels, who was Schirach's private tutor.
-Nonetheless, according to Oliver Rathkolb, anti-Semitism was deeply rooted in German elites from before 1914, and was especially part of Schirach's Weimar environment.
+Nonetheless, according to Oliver Rathkolb, antisemitism was deeply rooted in German elites from before 1914, and was especially part of Schirach's Weimar environment.

-Schirach repudiated his anti-Semitism, and denounced Hitler and the Holocaust:
+Schirach repudiated his antisemitism, and denounced Hitler and the Holocaust:

-It is the greatest, the most devilish mass murder known to history...
+It is the greatest, the most devilish mass murder known to history....
 The murder was ordered by Adolf Hitler, as is obvious from his last will and testament...
 He and Himmler jointly committed that crime which, for all time, will be a stain in the annals of our history.
 It is a crime which fills every German with shame.
 He had prepared this statement carefully.

 Schirach called his former adjutants Gustav Höpken and Fritz Wieshofer as witnesses, as well as Hartmann Lauterbacher.
 Höpken denied that Schirach had seen Reinhard Heydrich's reports about German war crimes, and portrayed him as a supporter of the Christian churches.
 Weishofer claimed that Schirach's office had made interventions on behalf of individual Jews.
 Lauterbacher claimed that Schirach had forbidden the Hitler Youth to take part in pogroms and looting in November 1938, although this was after the pogroms had taken place.
 Schirach played up his 1943 break with Hitler, and his American ancestry.
 His lawyer was Dr Fritz Sauter, a well-known defence lawyer from Munich who had been a member of the Nazi Party.
 Sauter also defended Walther Funk and others at Nuremberg.
 Sauter argued that Schirach had confessed to his mistakes and was determined to rectify them: "Such a defendant must be given consideration for trying to repair as far as he can the damage which he caused in good faith."